 - Improving the muscle strength.

-Why Treatments for Idiopathic Scoliosis Seem to Work
+Why Treatments For Idiopathic Scoliosis Seem To Work

 Repeated treatment to the postural scoliosis component will lead to a gradual improvement of the spinal curvature.

-Why this may be disheartening to some.
 It is also positive news to others that the overall curvature could be much better even they are not ‘cured’.
 To date, only surgery and bracing have been shown to have a significant impact on idiopathic scoliosis.